 Here’s what Aloe did for my friend

-I had questions about the terminology, so after we talked he emailed me your Stockton Aloe Selection Guide.
-The points made there convinced me I should give Aloe a try.
-Especially since my friend reported that, after only a few days of drinking Aloe #1, he was able to stop depending on antacids for his frequent stomach upsets—the internal burning went away.
+I had questions about the terminology, so after we talked he emailed me your Stockton Aloe Selection Guide (the guide is given to those that subscribe to this website’s email).
+The points made there convinced me I should give Aloe a try; especially since my friend reported that, after only a few days of drinking Aloe #1, he was able to stop depending on antacids for his frequent stomach upsets—the internal burning went away.

 He forgot to tell me about the taste, though, and neither did you talk about it in the Guide.
 People should know what to expect when they first start drinking Aloe vera juice, Dr. Mike.
 It is important.
 I hope this letter encourages you to start making sure anyone who is thinking about using Aloe #1 as a means of flushing out toxins and restoring internal health knows what he or she is getting in to.
 Why set people up to fail?